IdentityServer/IdentityServer4/docs/topics/mtls.rst

 Validating the X.509 client certificate in IdentityServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-IdentityServer does not provide any mechanism to validate the client certifcate used at the TLS layer.
-This responsibility lies with the hosting web server, and then IdentityServer uses (and trusts) this result as part of the client authentication and validation at the application level.
+It' the hosting layer's responsibility to do the actual validation of the client certificate, IdentityServer uses (and trusts) this result as part of the client authentication and validation at the application level.
-This means to use this feature within IdentityServer you must configure your web server (IIS, Kestrel, etc.) to accept and validate client certificates.
+This means to use this feature within IdentityServer you must first configure your web server (IIS, Kestrel, etc.) to accept and validate client certificates.

 Consult your web server documentation to learn how to do this.

 ..
 Note:: `mkcert <https://github.com/FiloSottile/mkcert>`_ is a nice utility for creating certificates for development purposes.